Porcelain Black Dishes To iHeartRadio Host Domenick Nati About Aaron Carter And ‘Racist’ Jeffree Star

 You can check out the full Domenick Nati interview about Aaron Carter, Jeffree Star, and more below.

-I'm the Cat's Meow ???? pic.twitter.com/374xdz8zAL
+I'm the Cat's Meow???? pic.twitter.com/374xdz8zAL

 — Jeffree Star (@JeffreeStar) September 3, 2017